Sivarman/To-do-list/README.md

 # 📝 JSON-Based To-Do List Task Tracker (Python)

-This is a command-line To-Do List application written in **Python** that allows users to add, update, view, and delete tasks.
+This is a command-line To-Do List application written in **Python** that allos users to add, update, view, and delete tasks.
 Tasks are stored persistently using **JSON file handling**.

 ---